mansueto-institute/cloudtile/README.md

   -h, --help  show this help message and exit
 ```

-You can do the same for subcommands, for example:
+You can do the same for sub-commands, for example:

 ``` bash
 >>> cloudtile manage -h